Doctors Note Logo

 RLS is often confused with akathisia, but it typically affects the legs more than the whole body and is worse during rest or sleep.

-If you're experiencing an uncontrollable urge to move your legs, especially at night, you can use a free AI-powered Restless Leg Syndrome symptom checker to help identify whether your symptoms align with this condition.
+If you're experiencing leg discomfort and an uncontrollable urge to move, especially during the evening or when trying to rest, you can check your symptoms using a free Restless Leg Syndrome symptom checker to help determine if this condition matches what you're feeling.

 2. Anxiety or Panic Disorders